Don Fornes

 Capital

-Capital assesses the subcontractor's financial health and ability to sustain operations during unforeseen challenges.
-This involves analyzing financial statements, backlog, borrowing capacity, and surety bonding to ensure the subcontractor has sufficient financial resilience.
+Capital refers to the subcontractor's financial health and ability to sustain operations during unforeseen challenges.
+To ensure sufficient financial resilience, financial statements, backlog, borrowing capacity, and surety bonding are analyzed.

 Assessing Character

-Below are the steps and considerations for assessing the character of a subcontractor:
+The key steps and considerations when assessing the character of a subcontractor include:

 - Confirm Corporate Standing.
 Verify the corporate entity's good standing by reviewing its formation documents (e.g., articles of incorporation) and requesting a certificate of good standing from its state of incorporation.
-Understand whether it has a parent company or recently changed its name, as this may change the risk profile.
+Understand whether it has a parent company or has recently changed its name, which may impact the risk profile.

 - Review Officers and Directors.
 Gather a list of the subcontractor's officers and directors and investigate whether they own related companies or have been involved in problematic entities.
 This ensures they are not using "shell game" tactics to obscure risks.